Nicolás Ruiz Espadero: Musical training: 1840–1853

-Later life and death: 1870-1890
+Later life and death: 1870–1890

 Carpentier postulates that Espadero came to believe that in his youth he had been overly influenced by bravura piano music by composers such as Sigismond Thalberg, Émile Prudent, and Joseph Ascher, among others.
 He then turned to composing according to classical European musical forms.
 He wrote a piano trio, a scherzo, a sonata, and various longer études.
 None of it he saw in print.
 As soon as Espadero started to eschew the bravura pieces of the day, publishers were no longer interested in his music.

 This rejection of his more serious efforts may have contributed his state of mind.
 The death of his mother in 1885 came as an almost devastating blow to him.
 Although he was now free to travel and leave Cuba, he did exactly the opposite – he became a total recluse.
 During his last years Espadero isolated himself almost totally from society, living only for his cats and his piano.
 Carpentier writes: He distanced himself from his colleagues, gruffly reproaching them for not having created a serious institution for the teaching of music.
-This anti-social behaviour may have been aggravated by obsessive-compulsive disorder.
+This anti-social behaviour may have been aggravated by obsessive–compulsive disorder (OCD).
 The most recent of Espadero's biographers writes that Espadero could not enter a house without having to rearrange the furniture to suit his orderliness.

 Even his sudden and tragic death had its cause in Espadero's neurotic behaviour.
 For a long time he had had the habit of taking baths in alcohol.
 On August 22, 1890, he again took an alcohol bath.
 After the bath, however, he did not rub himself completely dry.
 When he tried to extinguish a gas light, he was suddenly engulfed by flames and suffered horrifying burns.
 He died eight days later.
 Considering the mental state of Espadero prior to his death and his long years of neurotic and increasingly bizarre behaviour, some of his biographers speculated that his death was actually a suicide.

 Since Espadero died childless, his estate was scattered.
 Much of it, among them many unprinted manuscripts, is considered lost.